-CHRISTOPHER GONZALEZ is a queer writer of Puerto Rican descent living in New York.
-He is the author of the short story collection I’m Not Hungry But I Could Eat, forthcoming from SFWP in Fall 2021.
+CHRISTOPHER GONZALEZ is a queer Puerto Rican writer living in New York.
+He is the author of the short story collection I’m Not Hungry but I Could Eat, which follows the lives of messy and hunger-fueled bisexual Puerto Rican men who strive to satisfy their cravings of the stomach, heart, and soul in a conflicted and and unpredictable world, forthcoming from SFWP in Fall 2021.

 His writing appears in the Nation, Catapult, The Millions, Little Fiction, The Forge, Lunch Ticket, Cosmonauts Avenue, and elsewhere.
 A graduate of Vassar College, he was the recipient of the 2015 Ann E. Imbrie Prize for Excellence in Fiction Writing.
 His flash fiction was chosen for the 2019 Best Small Fictions anthology and named one of Wigleaf‘s Top 50 for 2020.
 He currently serves as a fiction editor at Barrelhouse and spends his waking hours tweeting about Oscar Isaac, book publishing, trash television, and the Popeyes spicy chicken sandwich @livesinpages.